Yinan-Hong/Yinan-Hong/README.md

 - 🎓 I'm expecting to receive my bachelor's degree in 2023 spring/summer.

 - 🌱 I’m currently working as a research assistant at the University of Hongkong, our team's study is related to de-fi, web3, NFT, etc.
-- 💞️ I have experience in web3 development, data science, back-end engineering...
+- 💞️ I have experience in web3 development, data science, back-end development...

 - 📫 E-mail: yinanhong19@gmail.com, welcome to reachout for any kind of collaboration.